VaxU

 Distrust of Media

-Students do not trust other reputable COVID-19 vaccine information sources found in the media.
+Students do not trust reputable media COVID-19 vaccine information sources

 3